zyzik1248/minesweeper/README.md

 # Minesweeper

-is a single player puzzle game.
-The object of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, using the guidance on the number of adjacent mines in each field.
+A single-player puzzle game.
+You need to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, using the guidance on the number of adjacent mines in each field.
 The game dates from the 1960s

-In Minesweeper, mines are scattered throughout a board which is divided into cells.
-Cells have three states: uncovered, covered and flagged.
-A covered cell is blank and clickable, while an uncovered cell is exposed.
-Flagged cells are those marked by the player to indicate a potential mine location.
+Mines are scattered throughout a board, which is divided into cells.
+Cells have three states:
+- covered -  blank and clickable,
+- uncovered - exposed,
+- flagged - marked by the player to indicate a potential mine location.

 A player left-clicks a cell to uncover it.
-If a player uncovers a mined cell, the game ends.
-Otherwise, the uncovered cells displays either a number, indicating the quantity of mines adjacent to it, or a blank tile (or "0"), and all adjacent non-mined cells will automatically be uncovered.
+If a player finds a mined cell, the game ends.
+Otherwise, the uncovered cells display either a number, indicating the number of mines adjacent to it, or a blank tile (or "0"), and all adjacent non-mined cells will automatically be uncovered.
 Right-clicking on a cell will flag it, causing a flag to appear on it.
 Flagged cells are still covered, and a player can first unflagged with an additional right-click

 To win the game, players must uncover all non-mine cells, at which point the timer is stopped.